 - Students are expected to be in residence at Bard for the entire academic year, which runs from September through May with a month-long break in January.

-The Director The director of the fellowship program is Frank Corliss who served until fall 2006 as staff pianist for the Boston Symphony Orchestra and the Tanglewood Festival Chorus and as director of music at the Walnut Hill School in Natick Massachusetts.
+The director of the fellowship program is Frank Corliss who served until fall 2006 as staff pianist for the Boston Symphony Orchestra and the Tanglewood Festival Chorus and as director of music at the Walnut Hill School in Natick Massachusetts.
 He holds degrees from the Oberlin Conservatory of Music and SUNY Stony Brook.